sarahquigley/milk-mustache/_posts/recipes/2012-11-08-apricots-in-winter-coats.md

 > ― Diane Ackerman, The Consolation of Apricots

 {: .dropcap }
 My cat Rumptious tells me I should pay him more attention.
-He pokes me in the ankle as I roll balls of apricots and almonds between my palms and dip them in vanilla bean speckled white chocolate - apricots in white coats, for winter.
+He pokes me in the ankle as I roll balls of apricots and almonds between my palms and dip them in vanilla bean speckled white chocolate - apricots in white coats, coats for winter.
 Cats don't appreciate apricots, or almonds, or white chocolate for that matter, or understand the merits coating one in the other.

 {% include image-group.html images="DSCN1242.jpg" entry=page %}